Skip to Content

 4. Save the role

-The permission matrix groups permissions by domain, so you can quickly grant or revoke entire categories of access.
-For example, you might create a “Support Staff” role with user read, session read, and system logs permissions — but no ability to install software or change settings.
+The permission matrix groups permissions by category, so you can quickly grant or revoke whole areas of access.
+For example, you might create a support-helper role with user read, session read, and system logs permissions — but no ability to install software or change settings.

 Assigning roles to users